-There are twenty rows to just the chestnut leaf design in this free purse crochet pattern that Elaine Phillips offers through ABC Knitting Patterns.
+There are just 20 rows to the chestnut leaf design in this free purse crochet pattern that Elaine Phillips offers through ABC Knitting Patterns.
 If you are simply looking for a crochet leaf pattern, it's a great design and you could stop right there.
-But, of course, the felted autumn purse is a stunning accessory, and you may want to go on to create the entire thing.
-That is done by crocheting twenty individual leaves that are then strategically stitched together.
-It's an amazing... detailed design.
+But, of course, the felted autumn purse is a stunning accessory, and you might want to go on to create the entire thing.
+That is done by crocheting 20 individual leaves that are then strategically stitched together.
+It's an amazingly detailed design.

 07 of 18

-This large crochet leaf is worked first in the round and then later in rows to create the many leaves around the circle.
-It's a beautiful design for a large leaf that would work great as a doily or wall art.
+This large crochet leaf is worked first in the round and then later in rows to create the many lobes around the circle.
+It's a beautiful design for a large leaf that would make a great doily or wall art.
 You could work with bulky yarn and a larger hook and use the pattern to create a leaf-shaped blanket or floor rug.

 08 of 18